sjuulberden/hangman/README.md

 computer.
 For guessing the user gets seven chances, if he didn't guess the word at the end of the game he will be hung!
 However in the game the computer can be evil!
 This means that he can change the word, without the user noticing this!
 Are you able to beat the evil computer?

 To make the game even more exciting a highscorelist is kept.
-The highscore are based on your winning stroke.
-Every time you win, your game score is added to your total score.
-When you end your winning stroke your total score will be inserted in to the highscorelist.
+The highscore are based on your personal settings, the harder you make it for yourself, the higher your maximum score will be.
+When you win you'll be asked you name and your score will be inserted into the highscore.

+## Features

-The following features are implemented in hangman - the evil version.
+The following features are implemented in Hangman - the evil version.
 - Show underscore for unguessed letters
 - Inform users of incorrect guesses left
 - Show if letters are already guessed or not